richardlouisgarcia/Riverbed_IoT/README.md

       #to test run the following.
 A return code of 200 means it works!
       python test.py

-      #to use the function add following to your code
+      #to use the function add following to your code (look at test.py as example)
       from function import upload

       #Here is the function description and usage